gvwilson/sensibleadventures/maddy-roo/old.md

 She gentled tugged it free and unfolded it.

 A chill ran up her spine.
-She stared at the page,
-then tucked it back into the sketchbook, stood up, and set it gently on the swing seat.
+She stared at the page in front of her, then tucked it back into the sketchbook, stood up, and set it gently on the swing seat.
 "Look after mama,"
 she said softly,
-bending over to kiss her sleeping sister on her smooth, furless cheek.
+bending over to kiss her sleeping sister on the cheek.

 Mama Roo came out a few minutes later, two cups of tea in her hands,